 Plenty of the Masters field have taken the relatively short journey down to the South Carolina coast for this week’s RBC Heritage at the stunning Harbour Town Golf Links.
 Royal Bank of Canada’s sponsorship (RBC) attracts a decent field in the week after The Masters and we should be in for another interesting renewal on a tight course where strategic thinking is key.
 Dustin Johnson, Bryson DeChambeau, Francesco Molinari, Matt Kuchar and Marc Leishman headline.

-Before we talk the RBC Heritage, the number of new visitors to Golf Betting System is increasing by the week.
+Before we talk this week’s RBC Heritage Tips, the number of new visitors to Golf Betting System is increasing by the week.
 Welcome to new visitors, listeners and viewers and let me point you in the direction of our weekly Golf Betting System podcast (published Tuesday) our Golf Betting Show on YouTube and our hugely popular private group on Facebook – you can Join Here.

 Betfair Sportsbook are attacking this week’s RBC Heritage and are offering a record-breaking 8 places each-way at 1/5 odds.
 8 places each way at this event has never been chalked-up before and with strong prices to boot.
 If you haven’t already got a Betfair Sportsbook account then new customers can access their up to £100 in Free Bets promotion.
 18+, T&Cs apply: Promo code ZBBC01 required –use this qualifying link to claim.